devlin-barbarino-wedding/devlin-barbarino-wedding/accommodation.md

 __October is a busy time of year in California wine country.
 We _highly_ recommend that you book accommodation as soon as possible.
 See below for hotel options and suggestions.__

-__We are planning to offer a shuttle service Healdsburg and Cloverdale.
+__We are planning to offer a shuttle service from Healdsburg and Cloverdale.
 Please fill out the survey on the right, as this will help us adjust shuttle locations and sizes.__

 Be aware that almost everywhere in wine country requires a two-night minimum stay.
 If you are interested in staying only Saturday night, the Super 8 in Cloverdale offers one-night stays.